BrendelGroup/AEGeAn/docs/api.rst

   Compare function for data type ``GtGenomeNode ``, needed for sorting ``GtGenomeNode `` stored in ``GtArray`` objects.

+.. c:function:: int agn_sprintf_comma(GtUword n, char *buffer)

+  Format the given non-negative number with commas as the thousands separator.
+The resulting string will be written to ``buffer``.

 .. c:function:: int agn_string_compare(const void *p1, const void *p2)

   Dereference the given pointers and compare the resulting strings (a la ``strcmp``).